divyanshu-dugar/Fall24-IPC144-SLG/README.md

 Logical errors are errors that make your program behave differently than expected.
 They don't prevent you from getting an executable; the executable just doesn't do the job properly.
 ```

-This exercise includes syntax and logical errors in reading inputs, performing arithmetic operations, and printing results.
-It will help students practice debugging both types of errors.